·

 Are Dogs Allowed?

 Like other festivals in Germany, dogs are allowed at your own discretion.
-If you want to bring your pup, I recommend arriving at the start of the festival day before the crowds start and the glass starts to break.
+If you want to bring your pup, I recommend arriving at the start of the festival day before the crowds start and the glass begins to break.
 I did see a few dogs Sunday at the festival grounds before the parade started when it wasn’t too busy.

 Dogs are also allowed at the parade.
 Keep in mind there will be plenty of excited and screaming children, loud music and noises, and pretzels and candy being thrown everywhere.